OpenLMIS/openlmis-auth/DESIGN.md

 ## Connecting a New Service to the Auth Service

 If you are developing an additional service, you will want to connect to the Auth Service in order to use OpenLMIS authentication.
 The instructions below explain these steps for a Java Spring Boot application based off of the [OpenLMIS Template Service](https://github.com/OpenLMIS/openlmis-template-service).

+### Services allowed by Auth Service

+Auth service stores a list of resourceIds that are allowed to communicate.
+Each service specifies it's resource name in [application.properties](https://github.com/OpenLMIS/openlmis-template-service/blob/master/src/main/resources/application.properties#L25) file.
+Auth won't allow a service to communicate unless it's resource identifier is allowed.
+How are those identifiers updated?
+Auth service automatically fetches the list of active services from Consul (see: [OpenLMIS NGINX](https://github.com/OpenLMIS/openlmis-template)) each 60 seconds.
+So, as soon as a new service is registered for an OpenLMIS distribution, Auth will automatically allow it to connect.
+Services, that are not present in Consul storage, will be automatically rejected.

 To use the Auth Service to secure Service endpoints, follow these steps: